Everything you need to know.

 We evaluate tattoo artists on their technical, artistic, and customer service skills.
 Our three most important hiring criteria are:

 - Proven expertise in black linework across a range of styles.
-We love artists that flex all their creative muscles and impress you every time.
+We love artists who flex their creative muscles and always impress you.

 - A steady hand to make clean lines with consistent ink saturation.
 This ensures a perfect, consistent fade over the lifetime of your tattoo.